jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_4.md

 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Network isolation",
+				"funcTitle":"Network Isolation",
-				"funcP":"VPC divides a separate and secure private space for users.
-VPCs are isolated independently.
-VMs can be deployed under different VPCs to achieve network isolation.
-Users can fully control network management, support independent sub-netting, EIP configuration, etc. In addition, the user’s local server can be connected to the JD VM through a VPN or a direct connect service to expand the existing network deployment."
+				"funcP":"The Virtual Private Cloud allocates an isolated and secure private space for users.
+With independently isolated Virtual Private Clouds, the Virtual Machines can be deployed under different Virtual Private Clouds to enable network isolation.
+The users can have full control of network management, with independent sub-netting and EIP configuration supported.
+Moreover, the user’s local server can be connected to the JD Virtual Machines through a VPN or direct connection service to expand the existing network deployment."
 			},
 			{
 				"funcName":"",
 				"funcTitle":"Elastic IP",
-				"funcP":"The EIP is associated with the JD Cloud account.
-The user can associate any VM in the same area to implement external network access of the VM.
-At the same time, you can adjust the bandwidth and change the binding VM according to the actual network usage.
-JD Cloud provides up to 2Gbps of free DDoS protection for EIP, without interruption defense against cyber attacks."
+				"funcP":"The Elastic IP is associated with the JD Cloud account, and any Virtual Machine in the same region can be associated to enable external network access of the Virtual Machines.
+At the same time, the users can adjust the bandwidth and change the bound Virtual Machines based on the actual network usage.
+JD Cloud provides up to 2Gbps of free DDoS protection for EIP, which can defend against cyber-attacks without interruption."
 			}
 		]
 	},